 An intelligent organization cannot live a long, healthy life without utilizing machine learning these days.
 Becoming more intelligent, by definition, means employing machine learning and advanced analytics in order to innovate and continually improve processes.
-Read our book “The Intelligent Organization” to learn more about this.
+Read our book Data Science for Decision-Makers to learn more about this.

 The role of Big Data